 Chili is a favorite all over the world.
 We don’t know exactly where it came from or how long it’s been around, but we love chili so much that there’s a National and World Chili Championship and there’s even an International Chili Society.
-When a food has its own society, you know it’s good!
+When a meal has its own society, you know it’s good!
 Try our Deer Chili Beans recipe!

 Some people argue if chili should have beans or what kind of beans to use.
 Some say you have to use cubed beef and some say to use ground beef, and some are freaked out by the use of venison.

 Some people argue about the different types of peppers or seasoning the chili should have.
 Some people smirk at the thought of using a chili pack from the grocery store, but I say to each their own.
 Smirk all you want–I’m using a chili pack!

 Some argue that their state has the best and some argue that their granny’s chili is the best.
 Myself, I’ll eat it and leave the arguing to everyone else.

 Deer Chili Beans

 |Prep Time: 1 Minute||Yield: 3 Quarts|